-You can pause and resume Flip actions in a job in progress.

-To pause an action, right-click on the action and select Pause from the context menu.
+To pause and resume Flip actions in a job in progress, right-click on the action and select Pause from the context menu.
 To resume a paused action, right-click on the job and select Resume from the context menu.

 You cannot pause actions in certain states or in certain workflows.
-For example, you cannot pause an action that is already paused, or an action that has failed.
+For example, you cannot pause an action that has failed.
 Also, you cannot resume an action downstream of another failed action, without restarting the first failed action, etc.